better-internet/radworks-docs/docs/community/03_governance_overview.md

 **Approval Threshold:** If quorum is met, the proposal passes if a majority of the votes are “in-favor”.

 _Proposals in the Formal Review and Submission phases are required to meet quorum requirements._

+### Delegation
+To participate in off-chain and on-chain voting, $RAD must be delegated to the address that will be used to vote.
+Delegation can be executed via various governance management platforms (e.g. Tally).
+[Learn more](https://github.com/better-internet/radworks-governance/blob/main/manual.md#delegating
+) about how to delegate $RAD and begin voting.

 ### Relevant Contracts